 Film lovers will fall in love with New York and its movie locations.
 But I’m still wondering whatever happened to the real bench from ‘Manhattan?
 That’s the real puzzle!

-Tammy Tour Guide – Woody Allen’s New York
+Tammy Tour Guide – Woody Allen’s NYC

 If you fancy sitting on the ‘Manhattan bench’ overlooking Queensboro Bridge, head to Riverview Terrace which is located at Sutton Place Park in the Upper East Side where much of ‘Manhattan’ was made.
 The tiny pocket park is at the very end of 58th Street after it crosses Sutton Place in midtown Manhattan, overlooking the East River.